 - Regular medicated baths can calm the itching.

 - Clean up your pet’s indoor environment, switch to non-toxic cleaning products.

 - Don’t smoke or allow smoking around your pets.

 - Keep pets in a room where the floor is not covered with carpet.

 - Trim down the grass on your lawn.

 - Use a plastic cover over their beds to avoid dust mites.

 It is the third most common cause after flea and inhalant allergy.
-If your dog has an allergy to something they’ve been eating, they will show symptoms such as excessive gas passing, diarrhea, vomiting etc. They may also show some other symptoms like blood red eyes, coughing, sneezing, itching, inflamed ears, etc. Most of the dog food allergies are related to natural food products such as, milk, egg, meat, grains, fish, corn, wheat and soy.
+If your dog has an allergy to something they’ve been eating, they will show symptoms such as excessive gas passing, diarrhea, vomiting, etc. They may also show some other symptoms like blood-red eyes, coughing, sneezing, itching, inflamed ears, etc. Most dog food allergies are related to natural food products such as milk, egg, meat, grains, fish, corn, wheat, and soy.